This article reviews FDA QSIT inspection requirements of design validation and is specific to devices that do not contain software.

 User Needs & Intended Uses are Met

 In the area of user needs and intended uses, there are few problems with the initial launch of devices for the intended use.
 Problems typically arise when companies expand the intended use to new patient populations and new intended uses.
-When this occurs, there may be new user needs and risks that need to be evaluated.
+When this occurs, there may be unique user needs and risks that need to be evaluated.
 Therefore, the FDA periodically reviews claims made by companies in marketing communications to ensure that claims do not stray beyond the cleared intended use of the device.
-This will sometimes be identified as a 483 inspection observation, and in certain cases, the FDA will issue a warning letter to a company that continues to market a device for uncleared indications.
+This will sometimes be identified as a 483 inspection observation.
+In some instances, the FDA will issue a warning letter to a company that continues to market a device for uncleared indications.

 Initial Production Devices or Production Equivalents